Calvin D. MacCracken: Later life

 On November 10, 1999, MacCracken died of pneumonia at a retirement community in New Hampshire.
-His first marriage ended in divorce.
-He was survived by his second wife.

 Achievements

 MacCracken was an 11-time national squash champion and local councilman.
 In the 1960s, he appeared in TV commercials for Ballantine Ale that were run by the P. Ballantine and Sons Brewing Company.
 Author of the book "A Handbook for Inventors", MacCracken was responsible for 80 patents.